Origins of Ashwagandha

 -

-Ashwagandha Tea: Brewing a cup of Ashwagandha tea is a relaxing ritual.
-Boil water, add Ashwagandha root or powder, and let it steep for a few minutes before drinking it.
+Ashwagandha Tea: Making a cup of Ashwagandha tea is a relaxing ritual.
+Boil water, add Ashwagandha root or powder, and let it steep for a few minutes before drinking.

 -